Beyond Eager Encodings: A Theory-Agnostic Approach to Theory-Lemma Enumeration in SMT: Introduction

-\paragraph{Related work.} With SMT via eager encodings (e.g. \cite{VelevB03,StrichmanSB02,Strichman02}), an input \T-formula $\vi$ is encoded into SAT by \begin{enumerate*}[label=(\roman*)] \item enumerating a complete list of \T-lemmas which rule out all possible \T-unsatisfiable truth assignment on Atoms($\vi$), \item conjoining them to $\vi$ and \item producing the Boolean abstraction of the result. \end{enumerate*} For SMT solving, these techniques ultimately proved to be much less efficient than the lazy approach \cite{barrettSatisfiabilityModuloTheories2021}. \footnote{Notice that, in the SMT literature, the expression ``eager encoding'' is also used to denote another and quite successful approach to SMT solving for finite-domain theories only, like bit-vectors, floating-point arithmetic or arithmetic over bounded integers, which encodes domain variables by means of sequences of Boolean atoms and encodes functions and predicates into Boolean functions accordingly.
-We emphasize that this is {\em not} what we are referring to here. }
+\paragraph{Related work.} With SMT via eager encodings (e.g.\ \cite{VelevB03,StrichmanSB02,Strichman02}), an input \T-formula $\vi$ is encoded into SAT by \begin{enumerate*}[label=(\roman*)] \item enumerating a complete set of \T-lemmas ruling out all possible \T-unsatisfiable truth assignment on $\atoms{\vi}$, \item conjoining them to $\vi$ and \item producing the Boolean abstraction of the result. \end{enumerate*} For SMT solving, these techniques ultimately proved to be much less efficient than the lazy approach~\cite{barrettSatisfiabilityModuloTheories2021}. \footnote{In the SMT literature, the expression ``eager encoding'' is also used to denote another and quite successful approach to SMT solving for finite-domain theories, like bit-vectors, floating-point arithmetic or arithmetic over bounded integers, which encodes domain variables via sequences of Boolean atoms, and encodes functions and predicates into Boolean functions accordingly.
+We emphasize that this is {\em not} what we refer to here. }

-With the ``lemma-lifting'' approaches for (minimal) unsat-core extraction \cite{cimattiComputingSmallUnsatisfiable2011,GuthmannST16} and for MaxSMT \cite{cimattiModularApproachMaxSAT2013,FazekasBB18} respectively, an SMT solver is invoked on \T-inconsistent formulas to produce the \T-lemmas which are necessary for detecting their \T-inconsistency; these \T-lemmas are then conjoined to the formulas, whose Boolean abstractions are then fed to a Boolean unsat-core extractors or to a MaxSAT solver, respectively.
+With the ``lemma-lifting'' approaches for (minimal) unsat-core extraction~\cite{cimattiComputingSmallUnsatisfiable2011,GuthmannST16} and for MaxSMT~\cite{cimattiModularApproachMaxSAT2013,FazekasBB18} respectively, an SMT solver is invoked on \T-inconsistent formulas to produce the \T-lemmas necessary for detecting their \T-inconsistency; these \T-lemmas are then conjoined to the formulas, whose Boolean abstractions are then fed to a Boolean unsat-core extractors or to a MaxSAT solver, respectively.